SlavicJan/windows-cleaner/README.md

 ## Release artefacts
 - **Portable ZIP**: `WinMaintain_Portable_{tag}.zip` (runs the whole toolkit from any folder).
+- **WinMaintain EXE**: `WinMaintain_{tag}.exe` (PyInstaller one-file build of the menu-driven toolkit; no Python install needed).
 - **Scanner EXE**: `WinMaintainScanner_{tag}.exe` (PyInstaller one-file build of `toolkit/win_maintain.py`).
-- Both assets are attached automatically to GitHub releases on tagged pushes.
+- All three assets are attached automatically to GitHub releases on tagged pushes.

+## Where to find reports
+- Python scanner and cleanup: `out/` (next to the EXE or toolkit folder).
+- PowerShell audits: `toolkit/ps_toolkit/logs/YYYY-MM-DD/` (created automatically when you run the PS audit scripts).
+- Session collections: destination folder you chose in the log collection step (defaults to `D:\Backups\WinSession`).

 ## Repository layout
 ```